 ・I have a few Muslim friends, but I was able to deepen my understanding of Islam even more today by learning about things I cannot ask directly to them.
 I hope more people of Japan and the world will have an understanding of Islam.

-・I had prejudice against Islam that there is only little freedom and have to obey the rules with no exception, but after listening to the talk today, I felt that Islam has a lot of freedom and that it’s flexible.
-I though people die from hunger because of fasting, but in reality, there are people that actually look forward for it, and I felt it is a month where everyone can become happy.
+・I had a prejudice against Islam that there is only little freedom and have to obey the rules with no exception, but after listening to the talk today, I felt that Islam has a lot of freedom and that it’s flexible.
+I thought people would die from hunger because of fasting, but in reality, there are people that actually look forward to it, and I felt it is a month where everyone can become happy.

 2018.11.14 Resident of Gifu Prefecture